The River Quintet:

 The Companion Guide provides the reader with a practical approach for understanding and utilizing The River Quintet series in grades 7 through 12.
 Key aspects of the stories as they pertain to the Social Studies and the English Language Arts curricula are noted.
 Questions are designed to be thought-provoking–challenging the student to reflect on the commonalities and the vast differences in the Native American and the Dutch and English colonial cultures of the 17th century.
 Website references, as well as the List of Notes and the historical overview from the novels, are included.

-“Dr. Sheeran’s Companion Guide to The River Quintet: A Teaching Tool for the Middle School Curriculum offers a multidisciplinary approach to incorporating the historical coming-of-age novels of Ray E. Phillips into the classroom.
+“Dr. Sheeran’s Companion Guide offers a multidisciplinary approach to incorporating the historical coming-of-age novels of Ray E. Phillips into the classroom.
 Her well organized, in-depth and succinct presentation contains summary information, sample assessment questions, projects and class activities, references for further investigation, and much more.
 This highly accessible teacher’s guide reveals the intense value of helping students to comprehend historical frameworks through diverse individual and collective perspectives.”

 “Thorough and inspiring!”